keywordsalad/thisfieldwas.green/site/_posts/2021-12-11-reasons-why-my-website-is-offline.md

 ## Reasons why my website is offline

-I can't express my website's uptime in a [_magnitude of `9`'s_](https://aws.amazon.com/blogs/publicsector/achieving-five-nines-cloud-justice-public-safety/) the same way that a public safety and emergency service would.
-Having _"one 9's uptime"_ is really bad, and I would like to find a more impressive metric to present to someone than `90%`.
+I can't express my website's uptime in a _magnitude of nines_[^aws59s] the same way that a public safety and emergency service would[^aws39s].
+Having _"one nines"_ uptime is really bad, and I would like to find a more impressive metric to present to someone than `9%`.

 Now that I think about it, _uptime_ may not be the right word to use.
 Let me instead paint a picture with a short and incomplete list of reasons for which my website is offline: